-- Method: POST. - Protocol: HTTP | HTTPS. - URI: "/lightstreamer/create\session.txt". - Objective: Session management; opening a new streaming Session. - Request parameters: - ◆ LS\user = user name (used for authentication).
+- Method: POST. - Protocol: HTTP | HTTPS. - URI: "/lightstreamer/create\session.txt". - Objective: Session management; opening a new streaming Session. - Request parameters: - LS\op2=create operation description that identifies the session creation on the server - LS\cid=mgQkwtwdysogQz2BJ4Ji%20kOj2Bg magic key to be specified as is (it is already in URL encoded form) and that identifies the protocol in use. - LS\user = user name (used for authentication).
 This string should be interpreted and verified by the Metadata Adapter, so the developer is free to decide his own meaning.
-In simplified scenarios, the argument can be omitted, but authentication is still requested to the Metadata Adapter and a null user name is specified. - ◆ LS\password = (optional) user password (used for authentication).
-This string should be interpreted and verified by the Metadata Adapter, so the developer is free to decide his own meaning. - ◆ LS\adapter\set = logical name that identifies the Adapter Set (i.e. the Metadata Adapter and the related Data Adapters) that will serve and provide data for this stream connection. - ◆ LS\requested\max\bandwidth = (optional) max bandwidth requested by the client, expressed in kbps (it can be a decimal value).
-See the Lightstreamer Glossary for more information. - ◆ LS\content\length = (optional) Content-Length to be used for the connection contents.
-If too low or not present, the Content-Length is assigned by Lightstreamer Server, based on its own configuration. - ◆ LS\keepalive\millis = (only if LS\polling is not "true"; optional) longest inactivity time allowed for the connection.
+In simplified scenarios, the argument can be omitted, but authentication is still requested to the Metadata Adapter and a null user name is specified. - LS\password = (optional) user password (used for authentication).
+This string should be interpreted and verified by the Metadata Adapter, so the developer is free to decide his own meaning. - LS\adapter\set = logical name that identifies the Adapter Set (i.e. the Metadata Adapter and the related Data Adapters) that will serve and provide data for this stream connection. - LS\requested\max\bandwidth = (optional) max bandwidth requested by the client, expressed in kbps (it can be a decimal value).
+See the Lightstreamer Glossary for more information. - LS\content\length = (optional) Content-Length to be used for the connection contents.
+If too low or not present, the Content-Length is assigned by Lightstreamer Server, based on its own configuration. - LS\keepalive\millis = (only if LS\polling is not "true"; optional) longest inactivity time allowed for the connection.
 If such a long inactivity occurs, Lightstreamer Server sends a keepalive message.
 If too low, the Server may apply a configured minimum time.
 If too high, the Server will apply a configured maximum time.
 If not present, the keepalive time is decided by Lightstreamer Server, based on its own configuration.
-Anyway, the keepalive time used is notified to the client in the response header. - ◆ LS\report\info = (optional) if set to "true", asks the Server to notify, inside the response header, some limits and capabilities, specified in the current configuration, which can affect the interaction. - ◆ LS\polling = (optional) requests a "polling" connection.
-If set to "true", the Server will send only the updates that are ready at connection time and will exit immediately, keeping the session active for subsequent rebind requests.
+Anyway, the keepalive time used is notified to the client in the response header. - LS\report\info = (optional) if set to "true", asks the Server to notify, inside the response header, some limits and capabilities, specified in the current configuration, which can affect the interaction.

-- ♦ LS\polling\millis = (only if LS\polling is "true") expected time between the closing of the connection and the next polling connection.
+- LS\polling = (optional) requests a "polling" connection.
+If set to "true", the Server will send only the updates that are ready at connection time and will exit immediately, keeping the session active for subsequent rebind requests. - LS\polling\millis = (only if LS\polling is "true") expected time between the closing of the connection and the next polling connection.
 Required by the Server in order to ensure that the underlying session is kept active across polling connections.
 If too high, the Server may apply a configured maximum time.
-Anyway, the timeout used is notified to the client at the end of the response. - ◆ LS\idle\millis = (only if LS\polling is "true"; optional) time the Server is allowed to wait for an update to return, if none is present at request time.
+Anyway, the timeout used is notified to the client at the end of the response (see section Loop messages). - LS\idle\millis = (only if LS\polling is "true"; optional) time the Server is allowed to wait for an update to return, if none is present at request time.
 If zero or not specified, the Server response will be synchronous and might be empty.
 If positive, the Server response will be asynchronous and, if the specified timeout expires, might be empty.
 If too high, the Server may apply a configured maximum time.